rakibahmedhimel/World-Happiness-Analysis-2015/README.md

 | Region-wise Comparison | ![Region Chart](Asset/region_mean.png) |
 | Region-Wise Mean Happiness | ![Heatmap](Asset/gdp.png) |

+## How I Built This
+I downloaded the 2015 dataset, explored it using pandas, created visualizations using seaborn, and analyzed region-wise patterns.
+I used ChatGPT to understand unclear steps but wrote and tested all code myself.

 ## 📈 Tools Used:
 - **Python**: Data analysis & visualization
 - **Pandas**: Data manipulation